| Pvt. Charles Virgil Crompton |

 Like others of the time, Charles left school after completing eighth grade.
 It is known that when he was in his twenties, he was working in as a stone crusher for the park service and later worked at the General Motors plant in Janesville.
 In October 1940, he joined the Wisconsin National Guard's tank company in Janesville, because he wanted to fulfill his military obligation.

 In September 1940, his National Guard unit was federalized and re-designated as A Company, 192nd Tank Battalion.
 On November 25th, the company readied itself for training at Fort Knox, Kentucky.
 The company boarded the train for Ft.
 Knox on November 28th.

 When the tankers arrived at Ft.
 Knox, they learned that their barracks were not finished.
 The area of the fort that they were assigned to was brand new, and they found themselves living in tents with stoves in them.
 They remained in the tents several months.
 When they did move into their barracks, the roads in front of them were mud since the winter was extremely wet.

 Charles, like all the other members of the battalion, learned to operate all the equipment of the battalion.
 It is not known what he trained to do with the company.
 In early 1941, he was transferred to Headquarters Company when it was formed with members of the four letter companies of the battalion.

 In late August, the battalion was informed it would take part in maneuvers in Louisiana.
 During the maneuvers the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
 Knox, the battalion remained at Camp Polk.
 None of the members had any idea why they were being kept there.

 On the side of a hill, the battalion members were informed that they were being sent overseas.
-They were told that this decision had been made by General George S. Patton.
 Those members of the battalion who were 29 years old or older, or married, were given the opportunity to resign from federal service.
 Most of the men were allowed to go home and say their goodbyes.